cmtchssn/Dissertation/README.md

 I've got a lot of freedom, so start with the limitations.
 I do want multiple sound objects, perhaps I should create three types: sphere, cube, cone/pyramid.
 Each will behave differently, but I can lay the groundwork for mass producing these objects in scenes.
 I should think three-dimensionally.
 Consider height as well as length and width.
 The first addition to the scene will be a big ramp.
 Objects can speed down the ramp and fly off to land on a bouncy surface.

+### Day 013
+Investigating procedural meshes for rendering dice in-game.
+I watched the board to bits youtube series on 3D object generation with procedural meshes and learned a lot.
+I think I can use it as a reference to generate my own polyhedrons.
+I'll start with a cube following his instructions, then try 4, 8, 10, 12, 20-sided polyhedrons.
+Or I'll just check the asset store to download some, as I'm sure they've been made already.
+I just think the procedural method should be lightweight and flexible.
+Upon further review, the Unity asset store doesn't have anything adequate for my needs.
+Procedural generation begins tomorrow.

 ---

 ### Jesse Meeting 001